CallMeMantis/BlackJack/README.md

 - oczko_previous_version is used as backup

 21.03
-- Naprawiony yes-no count bug
+- Repaired yes-no count bug